researchstudio-sat/webofneeds/documentation/designissues/goal-draft.md

 ### Achieving Goals

 Goals can be achieved in collaboration when two needs have established a connection and having a conversation.
 Either of the two needs can propose a solution for a goal of its counterpart (thereby usually fulfilling a common goal in case a complementary goal exists on its own side that is also fulfilled by the solution) by using the agreement protocol, described in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf).
-A solution for a goal is proposed by sending a message with a proposed data graph to the conversation.
-The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above and could have been sent by the taxi service bot to a client to agree on the specific conditions of the ride.
+A solution for a goal is proposed by sending a message with a data graph to the conversation and afterwards another message that proposes the content of the referenced content message to the other need.
+The following example of 2 messages `event:event1` and `event:event2` would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above and could have been sent by the taxi service bot to a client to agree on the specific conditions of the ride.

+Message with data graph:
 ````
-event:event1 agr:propose :pickup-solution .
+event:event1 won:hasContentGraph :pickup-solution .

 GRAPH :pickup-solution {
   :myRide3 a taxi:Ride .